simonmichael/hledger/doc/SPEC-holdings.md

   (eg under -X), or when unsolvable.
-  The final cashflow is the displayed Value, treated as received at the report date (even if `--value` priced it at a different date) - consistent with the Value and Gain columns.
+  The final cashflow is the displayed Value, treated as received at the report date (even if `--value` priced it at a different date) - consistent with the Value and UGain columns.
-- Rows with no known market price show blank Price, Value and Gain, rather than pretending the gain is zero.
+- Rows with no known market price show blank Price, Value and gain columns, rather than pretending the gain is zero.
 - Amounts are displayed normalised to their commodity's display precision by default (unlike lot names, which can show more precision);
   `--round` can select another rounding strategy (default: hard).
 - The totals row (shown unless -N) shows only the commodity-independent
-  columns: Cost, Value, Weight (100%), Gain, Rgain, XIRR.
+  columns: Cost, Value, Weight (100%), UGain, UGain%, RGain, XIRR.
 - Possible future columns: a long/short-term capital gains indicator.

 ## Valuation
 - Prices are market prices at the report date, from P directives, and from transaction costs with `--infer-market-prices`, looked up with the standard price oracle.
-Each holding is valued in its cost commodity when possible (so Gain = Value - Cost is meaningful); otherwise in the default valuation commodity.
+Each holding is valued in its cost commodity when possible (so UGain = Value - Cost is meaningful); otherwise in the default valuation commodity.
-- Gain (absolute and percent) is shown when the value and cost are in a single common commodity.
+- UGain and UGain% are shown when the value and cost are in a single common commodity.
 - `-V`/`-X COMM`/`--value=end|now|DATE[,COMM]` select the valuation
   commodity and/or valuation date.
-The cost columns (Cost, Unit/Avg cost, and the cost side of Gain) are then also converted to the valuation commodity at the valuation date, so percent gain is unaffected by currency conversion.
-Costs with no market price to the valuation commodity are left unconverted (making Gain blank).
+The cost columns (Cost, Unit/Avg cost, and the cost side of UGain) are then also converted to the valuation commodity at the valuation date, so percent gain is unaffected by currency conversion.
+Costs with no market price to the valuation commodity are left unconverted (making UGain blank).
 - `--value=then` is not supported (holdings is a snapshot report).
 - `-B/--cost` has no effect; units always stay units.

-## Layout mockups
+## Layout examples

-Scenario: two AAPL buys in assets:broker:stocks, one MSFT buy in assets:broker:funds, a FIFO sale of 5 AAPL, and P directives (AAPL $72, MSFT $410) on the report date 2026-03-31.
+Scenario: two AAPL buys in assets:broker:stocks, one MSFT buy in assets:broker:funds, a FIFO sale of 5 AAPL at $70, and P directives (AAPL $72, MSFT $410) on the report date 2026-03-31.

 Default (list mode, lot subaccounts hidden):